JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 Inverted method for "espresso-like", more stronger taste.
 This results in a more uniform taste compared to regular AeroPress method which underextracts in the beginning.

+**This recipe is made for dark and medium roasts**, light roast will come out sour even with more stirring and steeping time.

 Paper filter preferred, but metal or both together also work.

 Examples with Kingrinder K6:

-- CapriSette - Belgique medium-light roast:
+- CapriSette - Belgique "medium-light" dark roast:
-    - with metal filter: 39-40 clicks
+    - with metal filter: 45-50 clicks
-- CapriSette - Professional medium-dark roast:
+- CapriSette - Professional "medium-dark" dark roast:
-    - with metal filter: 42-43 clicks
+    - with metal filter: 45-50 clicks
 - DAK - Halo Berry dark roast:
     - with metal filter or paper filter only: 35 clicks (40 clicks too sour)